About the Project Organisers

 Principal Investigator: Emma Goodwin

-Emma is a D Phil Candidate at Merton College, University of Oxford, writing a thesis entitled ‘Imagining the Experience of National Identity in late twelfth-century chanson de geste composed in French’.
+Emma is a D Phil Candidate at Merton College, University of Oxford, finalising a thesis entitled ‘Conceptualising National Identity in late twelfth-century chanson de geste composed in French’.
 She is Principal Investigator of the AHRC-funded Collaborative Skills Project, ‘Promoting Interdisciplinary Engagement in the Digital Humanities’ (dhAHRC).
 Emma also set up the DHCrowdScribe and CrowdMapCrusade (formally MapFirstCrusade) digital projects, which are affiliated to the dhAHRC project and supported by the Oxford Research Centre for the Humanities (TORCH).

 Emma has published on crusade epic and medieval narrative verse and has presented in French and English both in the UK and overseas.
 She teaches medieval literature to French undergraduates and is a committee member of the Société Rencesvals (British Branch).
-Emma is a former bursary award holder of the Digital Humanities at Oxford Summer School and will be taking up a funded internship in Digital Humanities at the Deutsche Literatur Archiv in Marbach, Germany in Autumn 2014.
+Emma is a former bursary award holder of the Digital Humanities at Oxford Summer School, held a funded internship in Digital Humanities at the Deutsche Literatur Archiv in Marbach, Germany in Autumn 2014, where she was awarded a Sührkamp scholarship.
+In July 2018 Emma was awarded a DAAD scholarship to attend the European Summer University in Digital Humanities at the University of Leipzig.

 Technical Guidance (dhAHRC and DHCrowdScribe): Pat Lockley